-Inslee: More than $2 million in prizes for Washington residents getting their COVID-19 vaccine
+Inslee: More than $2 million in prizes being offered to Washington residents as an incentive to get their COVID-19 vaccine

 At the same time, officials will offer 30 prizes of one year’s worth of college tuition credits to children between 12 and 17 years old.
 Those credits, provided through the Guaranteed Education Tuition program, will be distributed to families.

 One wrinkle: thousands of Washingtonians have gotten vaccines through the U.S. Department of Defense and Department of Veterans Affairs, and aren’t entered into the state system.

-State officials working with the federal government to see if those people can opt-in to the lottery drawings, Inslee said.
+State officials are working with the federal government to see if those people can opt-in to the lottery drawings, Inslee said.

 Thursday’s push comes after Inslee has said the state will begin lifting economic restrictions intended to curb the spread of the virus by June 30.